Indirect production of doubly charmed tetraquarks $T_{cc}$ at high energy colliders: INTRODUCTION

-The rest of this paper are arranged as follows.
-In Sec. \ref{sec2}, the calculation technology for the production of these three subprocesses, Higgs$/Z^{0} \to T_{cc} +\bar{c}+\bar{c} $ and $W^{+} \to T_{cc} +\bar{c}+\bar{s} $, are presented in NRQCD theory.
-Then we give the numerical results of the decay width, produced events, differential distributions, and theoretical uncertainties of $T_{cc}$ at LHC and CEPC in Sec. \ref{sec3}.
-Sec. \ref{sec4} is devoted to a summary.
+The rest of this paper is arranged as follows.
+In Sec. \ref{sec2}, the calculation technology for the production of these three subprocesses, Higgs$/Z^{0} \to T_{cc} +\bar{c}+\bar{c} $ and $W^{+} \to T_{cc} +\bar{c}+\bar{s} $, is presented in NRQCD theory.
+Then we give the numerical results of the decay widths, produced events, differential distributions, and theoretical uncertainties of $T_{cc}$ at LHC and CEPC in Sec. \ref{sec3}.
+Section \ref{sec4} is devoted to a summary.

-\section{Calculation technology}
+\section{CALCULATION TECHNOLOGY}

-~~~~Within the framework of NRQCD, the decay width of these three subprosesses for the production of tetraquark, $T_{cc}$, can be factorized into three parts related to three different energy scales ($m_c$, $m_cv$ and $\rm \Lambda_{QCD}$):
+~~~~Within the framework of NRQCD, the decay widths of these three subproesses for the production of tetraquark $T_{cc}$ can be factorized into three parts related to three different energy scales ($m_c$, $m_cv$ and $\rm \Lambda_{QCD}$):